Bythalassa/OOP-Python/concepts.md

 ´´´

-The Class Student becomes a blueprint.
-All Class elements designed act as individual blueprints-
+The class Student becomes a blueprint.
+All Class elements designed act as individual blueprints.

 ## 📝 Method